Chiragrana17/Fruit.ai/README.md

 This project is a Full Stack web application.
 The application includes various pages and functionalities, such as a login page, homepage, chatbot page, translator page, FAQ page, and an about page.
 The design is mobile-friendly and includes CRUD functionality for the FAQs page.

 ## Deployed Link - https://fruit-ai-flax.vercel.app/
+## "Please allow 40-70 seconds for the FAQ page to load.
+Our backend is deployed on Render, which may cause some delays."

 ## Features